Graduate Academic Policies & Regulations

 Procedures for Special Status Students

 Non-matriculated students may enroll in courses as Special Status students.
 Up to 9 graduate credits earned as a Special Status student can be accepted toward a degree, if the courses are appropriate for the program to which the student later applies.
 It is wise for Special Status students who are interested in pursuing a degree program to apply promptly, before accumulating inappropriate courses.
 Enrollment as a Special Status student does not ensure admission to a degree program.
 Special Status application forms are available on MyArcadia (http://my.arcadia.edu) and in the College of Graduate Studies, and the Registrar’s Office.
-A registration hold will be placed on anyone who has earned 12 graduate credits and has not been accepted to the College of Graduate Studies.
+A registration hold will be placed on anyone who has earned 12 graduate credits and has not been accepted into a graduate program.

 Special status is not permitted in the following: doctoral programs in Education and Physical Therapy, and master’s programs in Business Administration, Forensic Science, Genetic Counseling, International Peace and Conflict Resolution and Medical Science (Physician Assistant).